vegaprotocol/documentation/docs/node-operators/snapshots.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This section will take you through using the state snapshots, these allow a node to be start without having to replay the whole chain in order to catchup with the current block height of the network.
+This section will take you through using the state snapshots, these allow a node to be started without having to replay the whole chain in order to catch up with the current block height of the network.

-A node can be started by using a local snapshot (state of the chain built by the current node) this can be useful when the node have been running with the network, have built their own state locally, but had to shutdown for maintenance or upgrade for example.
+A node can be started by using a local snapshot (state of the chain built by the current node).
+This can be useful when the node has been running with the network, has built their own state locally, but had to shutdown for maintenance or upgrade for example.

-The snapshots can also be retrieved from the network without previous local state, this would be useful when a node is joining the network after the bootstrap of the network.
+The snapshots can also be retrieved from the network without any previous local state.
+This would be useful when a node is joining the network after the bootstrap of the network.

-All not of the network will be taking snapshot of the state at the same block height, this is configured globally using the following network parameter:
+All node of the network will be taking a snapshot of the state at the same block height, this is configured globally using the following network parameter:
 ```Json
 {
   "snapshot.interval.length": "10000",